 Florian enlarged and examined the original 7 pt printed typeface in great detail and tried to replicate the printed image of this typeface as faithfully as possible.
 Certain features which are unique to letterpress printing, such as the roundings of stoke endings and junctions caused by ink spread and pressure, have been preserved.

-Trio Grotesk is available in three weights with Latin-extended character-set for broad language support, OpenType features including small caps and seven sets of numerals, as well as arrows, ornaments and dingbats.
+Trio Grotesk is available in three weights plus italics with Latin-extended character set for broad language support, OpenType features including several sets of numerals, as well as arrows, ornaments and dingbats.

-A comprehensive type specimen designed by Florian Schick is available for order here.
+A comprehensive type specimen designed by Florian Schick is available for order in the products section.

 Trio Grotesk supports the following languages